JustWagner/InverseKinContinuumRoboter/README.md

 # InverseKinContinuumRoboter

+A model for a continuum robot powered by external motors attached to strings.
+The robot uses 4 motors for 2 segments.
+Segment 2 bends the entire robot and segment 1 the lower half.
+This class provides an approximation of the inverse kinematic

  ## InverseCalc
  This class contains the main.
-The two modes are "position to motorpos" or "curvature to motor pos"
+The two modes are "position to motorpos" or "curvature to motor pos".
+In the main width and length of the robot need to be specified.

  ## RControl
  A placeholder for ROS or similar systems.
 Can be ignored and is only called in the main as test